jonas208/GradValley.jl/README.md

 [![Runtests](https://github.com/jonas208/GradValley.jl/actions/workflows/Runtests.yml/badge.svg)](https://github.com/jonas208/GradValley.jl/actions/workflows/Runtests.yml)
 [![codecov](https://codecov.io/github/jonas208/GradValley.jl/branch/main/graph/badge.svg?token=DJE8BZL8XR)](https://codecov.io/github/jonas208/GradValley.jl)

-GradValley.jl is a new lightweight module for deep learning written in 100% Julia.
-It offers a high level interface for model building and training.
-It is completely independent from other machine learning packages like [Flux](https://github.com/FluxML/Flux.jl), [Knet](https://github.com/denizyuret/Knet.jl), [NNlib](https://github.com/FluxML/NNlib.jl) or [NNPACK](https://github.com/Maratyszcza/NNPACK) (see [dependencies](https://github.com/jonas208/GradValley.jl/blob/main/Project.toml)).
-It is based on Julia's standard array type and needs no additional tensor type. <br>
+GradValley.jl is a new lightweight package for Deep Learning written in 100% Julia.
+GradValley offers a high level interface for flexible model building and training.
+It is completely independent of other machine learning packages like [Flux](https://github.com/FluxML/Flux.jl), [Knet](https://github.com/denizyuret/Knet.jl), [NNlib](https://github.com/FluxML/NNlib.jl) or [NNPACK](https://github.com/Maratyszcza/NNPACK) (see [dependencies](https://github.com/jonas208/GradValley.jl/blob/main/Project.toml)).
+It is based on Julia’s standard array type and needs no additional tensor type. <br>
-GradValley.jl's backend is written "human-friendly".
-So if you're looking into how exactly such deep learning algorithms work, looking at the [source code](https://github.com/jonas208/GradValley.jl/tree/main/src) could also be a good learning resource.
-See [this page in documentation](https://jonas208.github.io/GradValley.jl/learning/) for further information. <br>
 To get started, see [Installation](https://github.com/jonas208/GradValley.jl/blob/main/README.md#installation) and [Getting Started](https://github.com/jonas208/GradValley.jl/blob/main/README.md#getting-started).
+After that, you could look at the [Tutorials and Examples](https://jonas208.github.io/GradValley.jl/tutorials_and_examples/) section in the [documentation]().
+Or directly start using a [pre-trained model](https://jonas208.github.io/GradValley.jl/(pre-trained)_models/), for example a [pre-trained ResNet](https://jonas208.github.io/GradValley.jl/(pre-trained)_models/#(Pre-Trained)-Models).

-The [documentation](https://jonas208.github.io/GradValley.jl/) can be found on the GitHub Pages site of this repository: https://jonas208.github.io/GradValley.jl/ <br>
+The [documentation](https://jonas208.github.io/GradValley.jl/) can be found on the GitHub Pages site of this repository: https://jonas208.github.io/GradValley.jl/

-Further [tutorials and examples](https://jonas208.github.io/GradValley.jl/tutorials_and_examples/) can be also found there.
+Because GradValley is just 100% high level Julia code, the implemented backend algorithms powering Deep Learning (e.g. convolution) are pretty nice to read.
+So if you're looking into how exactly such Deep Learning algorithms work, looking at the [source code](https://github.com/jonas208/GradValley.jl/tree/main/src) (and at it's documentation in [Reference](https://jonas208.github.io/GradValley.jl/reference/)) could also be a helpful learning resource.
+See [Learning](https://jonas208.github.io/GradValley.jl/learning/) for further learning resources.

 #### Note: This software package and its documentation are in an early stage of development and are therefore still a beta version.
-Some important features which may be missing at the moment will be added over time.
+Some features which may be missing at the moment will be added over time.

 # Installation
 Use Julias's package manager in the REPL: